-Hugh Grant

-President, Chairman, & CEO - Monsanto Company
+Hugh Grant President, Chairman & CEO - Monsanto Company

 Thank you very much, Ambassador Quinn, for that kind introduction.
-You know, 1981 to 2007 is 26 years - I don't know if it's really meteoric, or more a steady pace.
-But I'm delighted to have the honor to be asked to begin the session today.
+You know, 1981 to 2007 is 26 years.
+I don't know if it's really meteoric...
+So I mean delighted to have the honor to be asked to begin the session today.